Main Street Capital (MAIN) Gains But Lags Market: What You Should Know

-Coming into today, shares of the investment firm had lost 1.4% in the past month.
-In that same time, the Finance sector lost 4.09%, while the S&P 500 lost 1.27%.
+Coming into today, shares of the investment firm had gained 0.59% in the past month.
+In that same time, the Finance sector lost 0.85%, while the S&P 500 gained 0.19%.

-Wall Street will be looking for positivity from Main Street Capital as it approaches its next earnings report date.
+Main Street Capital will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect Main Street Capital to post earnings of $1 per share.
 This would mark year-over-year growth of 20.48%.
-Meanwhile, our latest consensus estimate is calling for revenue of $124.33 million, up 26.36% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $124.33 million, up 26.36% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Main Street Capital.
+Investors might also notice recent changes to analyst estimates for Main Street Capital.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Main Street Capital is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Main Street Capital is holding a Zacks Rank of #3 (Hold) right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report